kvh/common-model/README.md

 ## Spec

-A Common Model Schema provides a single place to describe the properties of an abstract object, its attributes and their types, its relation to other objects, and provide documentation on the details of each.
+A CommonModel Schema provides a single place to describe the properties of an abstract object, its data types, its relation to other objects, and provide documentation on the details of each.
 A basic Schema looks like this:

 ```yaml
 commonmodel: 0.3.0